McWilliamsCenter/meaShear/README.md

 ## Test Development List

 + Code performance (accuracy)
-    -   Use ring test to test the accuracy of the estimator on noiseless galaxies
+    -   Use ring test (45 degree rotated galaxies) to test the accuracy of the estimator on noiseless galaxies
-+ Inputs Control (interact correctly with users)
++ Inputs Control (interaction with users)
     -   type control:  Inputs galaxies and PSF images are ndarrays
     -   type control:  The tuning parameters are real
     -   value control: If the input image has values that are